codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 	}
 }
 ```
-> I have disabled the useage of authorities table with the help of setEnableAuthorities(false).
+> setEnableAuthorities(false) method disables the useage of authorities table.
-> I have enabled the useage of groups, group authorities and group members tables with the help of setEnableGroups(true).
+> setEnableGroups(true) method enables the useage of groups, group authorities and group members tables.

 **Restart the application for above changes to take effect**